 How to Create a Prism

-A prism is a device that separates normal white light into specific colors such as red, orange, yellow, green, blue, indigo, and...
+A prism is any object that separates white light into the colors of the rainbow -- red, orange, yellow, green, blue, indigo,...

 How to Make Rainbows With Prisms

 Students often benefit from scientific demonstrations because the visual evidence gives them another mode for remembering key concepts.
 This works especially well...